Arthur-Milchior/anki-resize-image/README.md

 ### Maximum height or width
 You can tell the add-on to limit the height and/or width in the editor.
 This way, big images do not take up a lot of space.
-If you do so, you'll need to click on images before being able to resize them.
+If you do so, you'll need to click on the images before being able to resize them.
-You'll then need to click again if you want the maximums to be applied.
+You'll then need to click again if you want the maximum to be applied.

 Note that the ratio won't be preserved, unless you had set `preserve ratio while resizing` to `original`.